15 Top-Rated Attractions & Things to Do in the Bronx, NY

 It is also a borough that has quite a few parks (including the largest park in New York City), and some beautiful beaches and off-shore islands.
 Pelham Bay Park, Orchard Beach, and City Island are among the best things to see in the Bronx.

-Bronx is the only borough that's not an island and can be reached via subway or bus from various points in Manhattan, as well as from New York City airports, LaGuardia and John F. Kennedy International Airport.
+Bronx is the only borough that is not an island itself and can be reached by subway and bus, as well as from New York City airports LaGuardia and John F. Kennedy International Airport.

 Discover the best places to visit during your vacation in the Big Apple with our list of the top things to do in the Bronx.

 - 1. Yankee Stadium

 - 2. Bronx Zoo

 - 7. Woodlawn Cemetery

 - 8. Wave Hill

 - 10. Van Cortlandt Park